Cape mountain zebra: Conservation status and threats

 Due to excessive and prolonged hunting and habitat destruction in South Africa, populations of Cape mountain zebra have declined greatly during the last 300 years.
-Although once classified as Endangered, the subspecies is currently listed as Vulnerable by the IUCN Red List under criteria D1: its population being very small and restricted to fewer than 997 mature individuals.
+Although once classified as Endangered, the subspecies is currently listed as Least Concern by the IUCN Red List as its population is increasing.
 It is also listed on the CITES Appendix II due to being threatened with extinction and being affected by trade.
-The total population is currently estimated to be around 497 mature individuals, with low genetic variation indicating population fragmentation and drift.
+The total population is currently estimated to be around 1,714 mature individuals, with low genetic variation indicating population fragmentation and drift.
 Mixing aboriginal populations is therefore used as a management strategy to try to avoid further loss of diversity.

 Threats that the Cape subspecies still face are conversion of habitats to agricultural lands, competition with domestic livestock, hunting, persecution, and potential crossbreeding between the two subspecies, which would lead to further reduction of the already low genetic diversity.

 Despite the increase of the Cape mountain zebra meta-population due to the growth of CMZ populations in state-owned protected areas, there are reasons for concern regarding the conservation status of CMZ and recommend further expansion and management of the meta-population.
 Many of the CMZ sub-populations are small and this renders them at risk of genetics drift, inbreeding depression, and susceptibility to disease.